 To track Releases using Databox, follow these steps:

-This metric tracks the number of pull requests submitted by contributors that have been reviewed, approved, and merged into the codebase.
+This metric tracks the number of proposed code changes from external contributors that need to be reviewed and merged into the main codebase.

 The Releases by Name metric quantifies the number of software releases that have been identified and named within a given time period.
 It provides insight into the frequency of software updates and their development cycle.